cao13jf/CMap/README.md

 ## 2.1 Run the Program Online via Google Colab
 Google Colab is a computational online jupyter notebook which is provided by Google and designed for scientific studies.
 Please visit the website and have a brief understanding on https://colab.research.google.com/ .

 You don't need to know how to use python or jupyter notebook.
-If you are running the program on your own data, all you need to do is preparing your tifR images and the corresponding CD{embryo_name}.csv files.
-Actually, the free colab provide few computational resource.
-I strongly
+If you are running the program on your own data, all you need to do is to prepare your tifR images and the corresponding CD{embryo_name}.csv files.
+Actually, the free google colab provides few computational resources.
+I strongly recommend you enlarge the number of processes dealing with the shape analysis to get the results with reasonable operation time.

-* Youtube tutorial video for a quick start! https://youtu.be/lQyx5Z2wY90 !
+* Youtube Google Colab tutorial video for a quick start! https://youtu.be/lQyx5Z2wY90 !

-REF THE TIFF IMAGE ON GOOGLE DRIVE
-REF THE CD FILE ON GOOGLE DRIVE

 ### >>>>====Colab Running Steps====<<<<
 * Download and upload or copy the Folder CMapCode to your google drive root directory. https://drive.google.com/drive/folders/1NWAxXAQuFf9sNafWkvGYNslUAQjAszbW?usp=sharing .